geo6/batch-geocoder/README.md

 #### Archive mode

 If you enable archive mode, you can add `?archives` to display a listbox of existing tables : <http://localhost:8080/app/batch-geocoder/?archives>

+#### Validation

+This application is developed for **Belgian addresses**, it will work with any set of addresses depending on the providers you use but the validation process (right after the upload process) will check if the postal code and locality is valid for each address
+(see `scripts/create-validation-bpost.sql`).

+If you want to disable this validation process, just set the `validation` parameter to `false`.